ffnord/ffnord-puppet-gateway/docs/admin/modules.rst

 --------------------------
 When you have a zone that is managed by your community you can import the corresponding zone files from a git repository and include it into the local running name server.
-The repo and configuration file in it must forfill some
+The repo and configuration file in it must fulfill some
 requirements:

-* There must be an configuration file named ``${resource_name}.conf``
+* There must exist a configuration file named ``${resource_name}.conf``
-* All files which are included in the configuratoin file should used a absoulte path beginning with ``/etc/bind/zones/${resource_name}/``.
+* All files which are included in the configuration file should use an absoulte path beginning with ``/etc/bind/zones/${resource_name}/``.

 .. code-block:: ruby